Multi-Level Graph Sketches via Single-Level Solvers: Solving on a Subset of Levels

 \subsection{Examples}

-A natural example is to take $g(i)=i$, i.e., a linear cost growth along levels.
-Following Charikar et al.~\cite{1288137}, we may take $q(i) = 2^{\ceiling{\log_2i}}$.
-In this case, using an oracle to compute the subsetwise spanner at each level yields a $4$--approximation to the MLAGS problem for a multiplicative $t$--spanner.
+The level cost function $g$ could take many forms.
+For simplicity of examples here, we take $g(i)=i$, i.e., a linear cost growth along the levels.

+Several natural options suggest themselves for quantization functions.
+Following Charikar et al.~\cite{1288137}, we may take $\Q = \{1,2,\dots,2^{\ceiling{\log_2\ell}}\}$ and round each level up to the nearest power of 2.
+In this case, using an oracle to compute the terminal spanner at each level yields a $4$--approximation to the MLCTS problem for a multiplicative $t$--spanner.
 The same approximation holds in this case for multi-level Steiner trees~\cite{MLST2018}.
-Indeed, $q(i) \leq 2i$, whence we may choose $A=2$, and if edge $e$ gets its rate rounded to $2^j$, then whence $B=2$, thus yielding a 4--approximation.
-This yields the following corollary improves on Theorems 1 and 3 in~\cite{MLGS_arx}, as the approximation ratio is independent of the number of levels. \begin{corollary} Let $t\geq1$.
-If an oracle which computes the optimal subsetwise multiplicative $t$--spanner of $G$ over terminals $T_i$ is used in Algorithm \ref{ALG:composite}, and $\Q=\{1,2,\dots,2^m\}$, then Algorithm \ref{ALG:composite} produces a $4$--approximation to the optimal multi-level graph spanner problem. \end{corollary} Note that the use of an oracle such as the ILP given in Appendix~\ref{section:ilp_formulations} is costly; this issue will be addressed in Section~\ref{section:metric_closure_spanner}.
+Indeed, $2^{i+1}-1 \leq 2\cdot2^i$, whence we may choose $A=2$, and if edge $e$ gets its rate rounded to $2^j$, then whence $B=2$.
+This yields the following corollary which improves on Theorems 1 and 3 in~\cite{MLGS_proceeding}, as the approximation ratio here is independent of the number of levels.